vivek25041998/missingskill-learning/Linux.md

 19. less: it gives the more data.
 20. more: it gives the less data.
 21. clear: it used to clear the terminal.
+## other commands of cd
+- cd..: it take you to previous directory/files.
+- cd~: it take you to user home directory.
+- cd: it take you to home folder.
+- cd../../..: it take you to three directory back.
+- cd/: take you to root directory
+## other commonds of ls
+- ls-l: it display all runnung file.
+- ls-a: it display all the files and directory including hidden file
+- ls-h: it show the file size in readable formate
+- ls-r: it display the list in reverse order
+- ls-R: recursivelly print the all directory

 ## Linux File System
 1. /root: the system kernal is store.